Meet our students

 I am currently involved in not only university ensembles on my main instrument, but have also recently discovered a love for singing during my time on the course.
 I perform regularly with the Scottish Chamber Orchestra as a Chorus member, and sing in services with the choir of St Andrews and St Georges West and The Robin Chapel.
 I hope to pursue a career in saxophone performance and begin postgraduate study after I graduate, though I will not stop singing!

-Corin Anderson – Year 4, BA (Hons) Popular Music
+Corin Anderson – Recently Graduated, BA (Hons) Popular Music